blogusz/Mentoring/README.md

 - Implement logging instead of print statements.
 - Create a project configuration file in YAML or TOML (Poetry).
 - Add data analysis using Pandas.

+### Week 5

+**DONE**

+- Integrated endpoint functionality directly into service classes, simplifying the architecture.
+- Implemented configuration loading from YAML files instead of environment variables.
+- Created a `BaseService` class to eliminate code duplication across service classes.
+- Added unit tests for all service classes using pytest and mocking.
+- Updated documentation to reflect the current project structure.

+**TODO**

+- Create a standalone data scraper interface for scheduled data collection.
+- Implement logging instead of print statements.
+- Add integration tests for the ApiClient class.
+- Add data analysis functionality using Pandas.